 - Students to be equipped with skills and experiences in STEM fields that will prepare them to face the innovative and valuable global market

-- Improve quality of education through increased participation of youth in STEM activities and researches
+- Improve the quality of education through increased participation of youth in STEM activities and researches

 - Trigger the students’ passion by actively engaging them in research, problem solving and creativity in the STEM fields of study